 Mike is an Associate Director at Do Well UK Leadership Consultancy working with clients across the North West and North Wales.
 Previously he was an Assistant Director at the largest registered social landlord in Trafford, Trafford Housing Trust.
 He was responsible for neighbourhood management, caretaking, grounds maintenance, allocations and lettings and the customer contact centre.

 Mike has worked in social housing for over 20 years and is passionate about the need for service organisations to understand their customers’ demands and redesign services in ways that make it easier for customers to get what they want.

 Alex has an LLB Honours Degree in Law from University of Liverpool.
 She was admitted as a Solicitor in 2005.
 She joined Watsons Solicitors in Warrington in 2007, and became a partner in 2013, specialising in Probate, Wills, Trusts and all aspects of private client work, having a particular interest in advising the Elderly.
 She is a student member of the Society of Trust and Estate Practitioners (STEP) Group.
 Her hobbies include playing Hockey for Lymm Ladies Hockey Club.

 Lynda Moore – Board member

-Lynda is an education consultant working with a variety of educational instuitutions, including University Teachnical Colleges and University Initial Teacher Education providers.
-She provides support and guidance on Quality Assurance, strategic planning, governance and curriculum.
+Lynda is an education consultant working with a variety of educational instuitutions, including University Technical Colleges and University Initial Teacher Education providers.
+She provides support and guidance on Quality Assurance, including policy making, strategic planning, governance and curriculum.